gaultier/blog/gnuplot_lang.md

 data = system("cat in.txt")
 ```

 Gnuplot has the `plot` command to turn input data into a plot, but nothing built-in to read input data into a variable, it seems.
-No matter, `system` which spawns a commmand in a subshell does the trick.
+No matter, `system` which spawns a command in a subshell does the trick.

 Since we need to check whether a character is a string, let's define our own little function for it.
 Yes, Gnuplot has user defined functions!
 The unfortunate limitation is that the body has to be an expression: